marybits/sentinel/README.md

 ---

-*Built in 36 hours by Mary Araujo & Julia · cuHacking 2026*
+*Built in 36 hours by Mary Araujo & Julia Reza · cuHacking 2026*